 From Gene to Protein - Transcription and Translation

-In the lab, From Gene to Protein - Transcription and Translation, students learn how a gene provides the instructions for making a protein, and how the gene for sickle cell hemoglobin results in sickle cell anemia.
+In the hands-on activity, From Gene to Protein - Transcription and Translation, students learn how a gene provides the instructions for making a protein, and how the gene for sickle cell hemoglobin results in sickle cell anemia.
 Simple paper models are used to help students learn the basic molecular biology of transcription and translation.
+This activity can be used to introduce students to these topics or to reinforce student understanding.
+In addition, students evaluate the advantages and disadvantages of different types of models included in this activity

 Download Teacher Preparation Notes: PDF format

 We invite comments on this Hands-On Activity and the accompanying Teacher Preparation Notes, including suggestions for other teachers who are planning to use the activity, useful preparatory or follow-up activities, additional resources or any questions you have related to the activity, or a brief description of any problem you might have encountered.
-If you have a relevant Word document you would like to have posted on this comments page, such as a version of the protocol you have used in your classroom, or if you would prefer to send your comments or questions in a private message, please write Ingrid Waldron at firstname.lastname@example.org.
+If you would prefer to send your comments or questions in a private message, please write Ingrid Waldron at email@example.com.

 See also a complete list of activities: